engula/engula/docs/storage.md

 It is a good idea to combine different implementations into a more powerful one.
 For example, we can create a hybrid storage that persists data to a slow but highly-durable storage and then reads data from a fast and highly-available storage.
-Another example is to create a tiered storage that separates data with different hotness into multiple tiers to store data using different strategies.
+Another example is to create a tiered storage that separates data with different hotness into multiple tiers, which provide different cost-performance trade-offs.

 However, Storage doesn't assume how data should be persisted.
 It is up to the implementer to decide what guarantees it provides.